Pet-projects/real-angular-rooms/README.md

 #Dependencies

-To run this project you will need to have the following technologies installed in your computer:
+To run this project you will need the following technologies installed in your computer:

 - <a href="http://nodejs.org/">node.js</a>
 - <a href="http://www.couchbase.com/download?gclid=CjwKEAjwhqShBRDS95LciqqaonISJADj1rgao_MufRblcLFRxicB4rLM9aVADWi-sTeYJui-CaKQphoCZWLw_wcB">CouchBase</a>

-There are some node packages that are dependent to a bunch of other technologies, so you will probably need:
+There are some node packages that are dependent on a bunch of other technologies, so you will probably need:
 - <a href="https://www.ruby-lang.org/en/">Ruby</a>
 - <a href="https://www.python.org/">Python</a>
 - A c++ compiler (depends on the operational system)